appinlet/The-Courier-Guy-Shipping-for-WooCommerce/the-courier-guy/readme.txt

 where from 1 to Product Quantity Per Parcel are shipped in a single parcel.
 If the "Product Quantity per Parcel" is left blank this feature is disabled and the global parcel settings will apply.
 Otherwise the positive value is used.
-As an example,if the Product Quantity per Parcel is 10, an order of 1, 5 or 10 items will ship in one parcel, while an order of
+As an example, if the Product Quantity per Parcel is 10, an order of 1, 5 or 10 items will ship in one parcel, while an order of
 14 items will ship in two parcels - one with 10 items and one with 4 items.
 In all cases the parcel size will be identical but the parcel weight will depend on the number of items inside.